HTTPS traffic filtering

 Tip | In an decryption policies, you can handle and decrypt traffic to specific URLs by defining a distinguished name decryption policy rule condition.
-The common name attribute in a certificate’s subject distinguished name contains the site’s URL.
+The common name attribute in the subject distinguished name of a certificate contains the site's URL.
 Decrypting HTTPS traffic allows access control rules to evaluate the decrypted session, which improves URL filtering. |

 -